Portrait of Ben

 Pooled clone collections by multiplexed CRISPR-Cas12a-assisted gene tagging in yeast.

-Impact: Enabled rapid construction of multiplexed yeast libraries with >90% tagging efficiency; method adapted for mammalian gene tagging (Fueller et al. 2020, J Cell Biol) and cited in advanced Cas12a engineering studies
+Impact: CASTLING enables rapid construction of yeast clone libraries with >90% tagging efficiency; method adapted for mammalian gene tagging (Fueller et al. 2020, J Cell Biol) and cited in advanced Cas12a engineering studies

 • M. Gieß; A. Muñoz-López; B. Buchmuller; G. Kubik; D. Summerer.